This DIY Shea Butter Hair Conditioner Recipe is super easy to make and is perfect for dry or damaged hair.

 So, I was devastated and desperate to get my hair back to being at least somewhat healthy again.
 That was when I began making my own hair masks.

-I first discovered hot oil hair treatments, and then I began making my own DIY hair conditioner using super moisturizing ingredients like shea butter, olive oil, and jojoba oil – and I found that they really improved how my hair looked and felt.
+I first discovered hot oil hair treatments, and then I began making my own DIY hair conditioner using super moisturizing ingredients like shea butter, olive oil, and jojoba oil (like in today’s Shea Butter Hair Conditioner Recipe) – and I found that they really improved how my hair looked and felt.

 I recently lightened my hair (I didn’t damage it like that one horrible time I mentioned above!
 Thank goodness!) and it got me thinking about doing a deep conditioning treatment.
 Whenever I lighten my hair, I always like to use a really intense deep conditioner to help keep my hair as healthy, strong, and soft as possible.